niklasbuschmann/contrast/training.md

 [Download TIF file](seminar_workkshop/images/Spheroid-3D.tif)

-- Open above Z-stack in Fiji and run the <code>TrackMate</code> command, just like in exercise 2.
+- Open above Z-stack in Fiji and run the <code>TrackMate</code> plugin, just like in exercise 2.
 - Since this is a Z-stack and TracMate works on a time-lapse sequence, we need to swap Z and T dimensions.
 TrackMate automatically detects it and asks for dimensions swapping.
 Click OK.

   ![](seminar_workkshop/Swap_Z_T_message.png)